mikamautnerrohde/researchproject/Research Project Manual.md

 # Research Project Manual
-Introduction
+## Introduction

-This manual concerns the modules

-Research Project 1

-and

-Research Project 2

-for

-students

-from

-the master

-programme

-Brain and Cognitive Sciences

-at the University of Amsterdam

-(UvA)

-.
-It was written to inform all

-involved parties

-about the requi

-rements of the research project and

-about

-their

-role, whether student,

-daily

-supervisor,

-examiner or co

--assessor

-.

-The research project

-is one of the capstones

-of our program

-me, in which students acquir

-e practical research

-experience and
+This manual concerns the modules *Research Project 1* and *Research Project 2* for students from the master programme *Brain and Cognitive Sciences* at the University of Amsterdam (UvA).
+It was written to inform all involved parties about the requirements of the research project and about their role, whether student, supervisor, assessor or examiner.

-learn to work and think independently

-within a scientific
+The research project is one of the capstones of our programme, in which students acquire practical research experience and learn to work and think independently within a scientific environment.

-environment

-.
 During th

 e research